 Argonaut Creek became a movement: over 1,200 of you took action and called on government decision makers and BCTS to cancel logging in Argonaut Creek.
 Multiple environmental organizations banded together, including the Wilderness Committee and Echo Conservation.
 A citizen-led blockade was established in July to prevent logging in the Argonaut Valley.
 Indigenous leaders have visited and supported the blockade including Splatsin Kupki7 (Chief) Wayne Christian, Regional Chief of the BC Assembly of First Nations Terry Teegee, and Marlene Squakin, an elder, knowledge keeper, and member of the Sylix Nation.
+A representative from the Autonomous Sinixt was also in attendance and read a statement of support.
 The Ktunaxa Nation issued a statement saying the Argonaut area is vital mountain caribou habitat and any threat to the caribou or all living things in this region is of great concern.
 The blockade has prevented road building and logging in Bigmouth and Argonaut Creek.

 One more approved block (K7FE) in the Bigmouth valley adjacent to Argonaut creek, 100 kilometres northeast of Revelstoke in the Inland Temperate Rainforest, contains spectacular valley bottom old growth that we hope to see protected immediately.

 Details have remained sparse on the North Columbia herd planning process.
 Past scientific assessments in the Revelstoke area have recommended that the Province increase protection of all old-growth forests in core caribou habitat areas.